bronzeRaf/generos/README.md

 ```
 Replacing:
-- "path-to-generos-installation" with the path to the installation folder of generos
+- "path-to-generos-installation" with the absolute path to the installation folder of Generos
-- "path-to-GRS/model.grs" with the path to the GRS file
+- "path-to-GRS/model.grs" with the absolute path to the GRS file
 - "path-to-output" with the path you would like to save the generated system

 Find your awesome ROS2 System in "path-to-output"/workspace

-!NOTICE!
+*NOTICE!
 Generos run script works with absolute paths.

 That's it, Enjoy Package Generating!